 - Real-time scores

 - Historical sports information

-Since all video scouts deal in stats and player performance data, it is important that from a young age you are collecting stats about yourself to one day share, that can illustrate outstanding talent, or continuous improvement, as this communicates to the video scout that you are always developing and improving and that you are aware of the importance of your statistical records.
+How to Influence a Video ScoutCollect data regarding your match and training performance.
+As all video scouts deal with stats and player performance data, it is important that you track your own stats.
+This allows you to illustrate your talent, or continuous improvement, as this communicates to the video scout you know of the importance of your statistical records.

 - Sport Science

 - Previous scouting experience

 - Observation with a solid grounding of varying working methodologies

 - Excellent at manipulating data regarding player performance in training and matches